SUU-Chaos-Mesh-OTel/Chaos-Mesh-OTel/README.md

 ## 9. Using AI in the project
+In our project, we utilized ChatGPT as a key tool for generating, refining, and maintaining documentation.
+By leveraging its advanced natural language processing capabilities, we significantly improved the efficiency and consistency of our documentation process.

 ## 10. Summary – conclusions
 The Chaos-Mesh-OTel project successfully demonstrated the application of chaos engineering techniques in a Kubernetes environment using Chaos Mesh, OpenTelemetry, Prometheus, and Grafana.
 Our key findings and conclusions are as follows: